Jimmy-Bots/Bark-Proxy/README.md

 - `name`: Human-readable name
 - `mapping`: Template mapping with required `title` and `body` fields
 - `barkUrl`: Your Bark URL with key

+> **Beta Feature**: The template mapping supports basic ternary operations like `${condition ? trueValue : falseValue}`.
+This feature is experimental and may contain bugs.

 #### 📋 Get All Rules